ibm-cloud-docs/cloud-databases/howto-sat-loc.md

 ## Step 3: Provisioning ICD Satellite Deployment

 Once you have prepared your satellite location and granted service authorization, you can provision your ICD Satellite Deployment by selecting the Satellite location you have created in the **Location** dropdown of the provisioning page.
-For thorough documentation of the provisioning process, see the relevant provisioning documentation for your ICD Satellite deployment.
-For example, for PostgreSQL, refer to [Provisioning](/docs/databases-for-postgresql?topic=cloud-databases-provisioning) here.
+For thorough documentation of the provisioning process, see the relevant [Provisioning documentation](/docs/cloud-databases?topic=cloud-databases-provisioning) for your ICD Satellite deployment.
 Once you have created a new service instance, this instance will appear in the IBM Cloud `Resource List` as `Provisioned`.

 When you deploy the first database service instance, a service cluster will automatically be deployed into your Satellite location.
 The deployment of the service cluster can take up to one hour.